-This material is for informational or educational purposes only and is not fiduciary investment advice, or a securities, investment strategy, or insurance product recommendation.
-This material does not consider an individual's own objectives or circumstances which should be the basis of any investment decision.
+This material is for informational or educational purposes only and does not constitute fiduciary investment advice under ERISA, a securities recommendation under all securities laws, or an insurance product recommendation under state insurance laws or regulations.
+This material does not take into account any specific objectives or circumstances of any particular investor, or suggest any specific course of action.
+Investment decisions should be made based on the investor's own objectives and circumstances.

 Investment products may be subject to market and other risk factors.
-See the applicable product literature or visit tiaa.org for details.
+See the applicable product literature or visit TIAA.org for details.